 2. Hwang wrote and directed every episode of the first season, which took a lot out of him.
 He won't be doing that again for Season 2.

-3. That said, we don't know how the production will be affected by the WGA strike...if it's affected at all.
+6. With that said, we don't know how the production will be affected by the WGA and SAG-AFTRA strikes...if it's affected at all.